Crab sticks stuffed with cod liver. Awesome cod baked with crab sticks Fish with crab sticks in the oven

 Preparation:

-1. Salt the fish, sprinkle with spices and lightly fry in vegetable oil for 3 minutes on each side (I did not fry and immediately baked ...),
+1. Salt the fish, sprinkle with spices and lightly fry in vegetable oil for 3 minutes on each side (I didn’t fry and baked it right away...),

-And today I have the 1st option (with carrots), at first I did not take step-by-step photos, I added these 2 photos later ... help yourself ...
+And today I have the 1st option (with carrots), at first I didn’t take step-by-step photos, I added these 2 photos later... help yourself...

-Girls, although I wrote the quantitative composition of the products, but this is all conditional and approximately, I myself did it by eye ... someone loves more carrots, but someone does not ... also with onions ...
+Girls, although I wrote the quantitative composition of the products, this is all conditional and approximate, I myself did it by eye... some people like more carrots, others don’t... also with onions...

-Even if you cook more "fur coats", the taste of the prepared dish will only improve from this (I noticed that for me -
+Even if you cook more “fur coat”, the taste of the prepared dish will only improve (I noticed that for me -

-For 1 piece of fish, you need to take at the rate of ~ 1-1.5 pieces of crab sticks, at least ...), so look according to your taste preferences, improvise and look for your favorite option ...
+For 1 piece of fish you should take ~1-1.5 pieces of crab sticks, no less...), so look at your taste preferences, improvise and look for your favorite option...

-Just in case, I spread other fillings ...
+Just in case, I also post other fillings...

-2nd version of the filling (for a crab coat) - fried onions:
+2nd filling option (under the crab coat) - fried onions:

-● instead of carrots, you can use slightly fried onions (1 - 2 pieces, cut into thin half rings ...), put it on pieces of fish, then cover with a "fur coat" as described above ...
+● instead of carrots, you can use slightly fried onions (1-2 pieces, cut into thin half rings...), place it on pieces of fish, then cover with a “fur coat”, as indicated above...

-there is no photo yet, I haven't cooked it yet, but I plan ...
+No photos yet, I haven’t cooked it yet, but I’m planning...

 3rd filling option - tomatoes:

-● instead of carrots, you can use 2 pieces of tomatoes, cut them crosswise, pour boiling water over, stand, pour cold water and remove the skin, cut into small cubes.
+● instead of carrots, you can use 2 tomatoes, cut them crosswise, pour boiling water over them, stand, cover with cold water and remove the skin, cut into small cubes.

-Then drain the excess liquid and mix with crab sticks, garlic, mayonnaise and grated cheese (note that, unlike carrots and onions, which are placed under the "fur coat", the tomatoes are mixed with the "fur coat" ... poorly drained liquid from the tomato liquefies the coat and it may slip in the oven ...).
+Then drain off the excess liquid and mix with crab sticks, garlic, mayonnaise and grated cheese (note that, unlike carrots and onions, which are placed under the “coat”, tomatoes are mixed with the “coat”... poorly drained liquid from the tomato liquefies the coat and it It may slide off in the oven...).

-Cover the pieces of fish with the resulting "fur coat" and bake, as indicated above ...
+Cover the pieces of fish with the resulting “coat” and bake as indicated above...

-the coat turned out to be a little thin, shifted mayonnaise or the tomatoes influenced ... but as a result it did not slip when baking ...
+The fur coat turned out to be a little runny, the mayonnaise was too much or the tomatoes had an effect... but as a result it did not slide off when baking...